Diocese of Nanterre: The diocese of Nanterre

 In 1964, the French government created five new departments in the Île-de-France.

 The diocese of Nanterre (Nemptodurensis) was created by Pope Paul VI on 9 October 1966, in the bull "Qui Volente Deo."
 The parish church of Saint-Geneviève was designated as the new cathedral of the diocese.

 Around the 11th century, a chapel existed on the purported site of the house of Saint Geneviève's parents.
-During the French revolution it became a Temple of Reason, and after the Restoration it was handed back to the parish, in a delapidated condition.
+During the French revolution it became a Temple of Reason, and after the Restoration it was handed back to the parish, in a dilapidated condition.
 In 1880 the chapel was reconstructed, and in the 1920s it was agreed that a rebuilding of the church was necessary.
 Extensive work was carried out between 1928 and 1937, but World War II interrupted the effort.
 The nave was never constructed, and, due to its hazardous condition, the west front was demolished.
 A new facade, just west of the transepts, was erected, leaving a large open space where the west front had been and the nave was supposed to be.